sambody/inkscape-guide-tools/README.md

 1. [Download the zip archive](https://github.com/sambody/inkscape-guide-tools/archive/master.zip) to your computer;
 2. Unzip (extract) the archive on your computer;
 3. Open it.
-In the folder "extensions", you will find the extension files - they come in pairs, an .inx and .py file for each extension.
-Copy these files (not the folder) into your Inkscape extensions folder, which you can find here:
+Copy all the files that are inside "extensions" folder (NOT the folder itself) into your Inkscape extensions folder, which you can find here:

 - on Windows: "C:\Program Files\Inkscape\share\extensions" OR in "C:\Users\Users\YourUserName\.Appdata\Roaming\inkscape\extensions"
 - on Linux: " /home/yourusername/.config/inkscape/extensions" (.config is a hidden folder)
 - on OS X: "/Applications/Inkscape.app/Contents/Resources/extensions"

-Restart or open Inkscape.
+4. Restart or open Inkscape.

 ### Where to find the extension menu items